What is Basal Cell Carcinoma?

-Basal cell skin cancers are the most common form of skin cancer.
+Basal cell skin cancer are the most common form of skin cancer.
 Four million cases of basal cell carcinoma are diagnosed in the U.S. each year.
 It is the most common form of all cancers.
 One in three of all cancers will be basal cell carcinoma.
 They usually occur on sun-exposed areas of your body, such as your face or neck.

-Basal cell carcinoma may appear as:
+Basal cell cancer may appear as:

 - A pearly or waxy bump